easezyc/Multitask-Recommendation-Library/README.md

 ```

 ## Results
-> For fair comparisons, the learning rate is 0.001, the dimension of embeddings is 128, and mini-batch size is 2048 equally for all models. asets.
+> For fair comparisons, the learning rate is 0.001, the dimension of embeddings is 128, and mini-batch size is 2048 equally for all models.
 We report the mean AUC and Logloss over five random runs.
 Best results are in boldface.

 <table>
 	<head >